mochilee/-Python-MOGA-MVRP/README.md

 f2 - The minimum aggregation degree of each vehicle path

-f3 - Maximum coverage of each vehicle path
+f3 - People the sense of security by patrolling the maximum principal areas